Burnout, Depression, and Anxiety in Professionals: How to Tell the Difference

 Burnout as a context-bound strain on capacity and identity

-Its defining feature is not simply distress, but erosion of the margin required to think clearly, regulate emotion, and maintain a stable sense of self while carrying complex demands.
+Its defining feature is the erosion of the margin needed to think clearly, regulate emotion, and maintain a stable sense of self while carrying complex responsibility.
+The person may still be competent, but the effort required to stay effective becomes harder to sustain.

 Depression in high-functioning professionals